zntrio/solid/README.md

 to understand and choose to maximize your security posture.
 So that your security posture is correlated to your understanding of OAuth and OIDC and their implementations in the product.

+> I don't like this idea to be honest.

 As examples: